SebastianSiuda/academic-kickstart/content/author/admin/_index.md

 Hi, I am a psychologist doing research on the dynamics of interpersonal trust.
 I try to investigate under which conditions people trust, how they assess other people's trustworthiness and (so far unsuccessfully) how I can become very rich from all this research.

 Apart from my research at the University of Cologne, I offer talks and lecture services in the field of social and experimental psychology.
-If you are interested in getting in contact with me, feel free to use the form below.
+If you are interested in getting in contact with me, feel free to use the contact form below.